lkshirahatti/DevicePhysics/notes.md

 | *g′ₙ, g′ₚ*            | Excess electron and hole generation rates                                                       |
 | *R′ₙ, R′ₚ*            | Excess electron and hole recombination rates                                                    |
 | *τₙ₀, τₚ₀*            | Excess minority carrier electron and hole lifetimes                                             |

+Ror an extrinsic semiconductor under low injection, the effective diffusion coefficient and mobility parameters are those of the **minority carrier**.